Konstantin-Kleinikov/ERP_model_01/README.md

 The version of `Python 3.13.0` is used in this project.

 ### UML diagrams
-UML diagrams are be created with the http://draw.io diagram editor.
+UML diagrams are created with the http://draw.io diagram editor.